Gnadi/projects/README.md

-A summary of the projects I worked on.
+Here’s a summary of the projects I’ve worked on.\
-For more information about me or contact me, just visit [gnadlinger.me](https://www.gnadlinger.me)
+For more details about me or to get in touch, feel free to visit  [gnadlinger.me](https://www.gnadlinger.me)\
+\
 ![Projekte](https://github.com/Gnadi/projects/blob/main/projects.jpeg)